Forests worth billions could be lost in Storm Johannes

 Photo: Ulf Palm/TT

-Billions of dollars may have been lost by forest owners after Storm Johannes felled large numbers of trees in recent days.
-It is still uncertain how extensive the damage is.
+Billions of dollars may have been lost by forest owners when Storm Johannes felled large numbers of trees in recent days.
+However, it is still uncertain how extensive the damage is.

 According to LRF, it is too early to assess the total extent of the damage, but it could be several billion kronor in value.